 Learn more about the leaders who are the driving force behind ACM's initiatives:

-- Vice President Cherri M. Pancake: ACM Awards Committee Co-Chair; SIGHPC founder and Chair; ACM Fellow
+- President Cherri M. Pancake: formerly ACM Vice President; SIGHPC founder and Chair; ACM Fellow

-- Secretary-Treasurer Elizabeth Churchill: formerly SIGCHI Executive Vice President; ACM Distinguished Scientist and Distinguished Speaker; CHI Academy member
+- Vice President Elizabeth Churchill: formerly ACM Secretary/Treasurer; SIGCHI Executive Vice President; ACM Distinguished Scientist and Distinguished Speaker; CHI Academy member

 Encourage your colleagues to join ACM, share the benefits of ACM and receive free gifts for participating.
 Your support of ACM is critical to our continuing efforts to advance computing as a science and a profession.